Farmhouse Bedroom Ideas

 Rustic Farmhouse Bedroom Ideas

 A rustic farmhouse bedroom is a great place to put items straight from the antique or vintage store.
 Look for furnishings that use natural materials like woven baskets, wooden bed frames, and burlap pillow covers.

-Old metal beds are also perfect for this look, especially when paired with an antique quilt.
+Old metal beds are also perfect for this look, especially with an antique quilt.
 Here’s a list of other rustic farmhouse bedroom ideas to explore:

-More and more these days, people are discovering their master bedroom is their place of choice when they want to hang out, even when they’re not sleeping.
-You can turn your farmhouse master bedroom into a welcome respite from the world by using a few key design concepts.
+More and more these days, people are discovering their primary bedroom is their place of choice when they want to hang out, even when they’re not sleeping.
+Using fundamental design concepts, you can turn your farmhouse primary bedroom into a welcome respite from the world.

 First, divide the room into zones.
 The bigger the space, the more freedom you have to spread out and create separate areas for different activities.
 You will love having a sitting area for conversations over morning coffee.
 A bench or settee at the foot of the bed is handy for putting on shoes or housing a small pet’s bed.
 Likewise, you can arrange spots for putting on makeup, knitting, sketching, reading, letter writing, or simply enjoying a fire on a chilly night.

-If you spend a great deal of time in your main bedroom, you may wish to have a television there.
-That’s understandable, but rather than having an electronic screen dominating the room, think about hanging a picture frame TV that looks like a piece of art when not in use, or hide it in an antique armoire-turned-entertainment-center.
+If you spend a lot of time in your primary bedroom, you may want a television.
+That’s understandable, but rather than having an electronic screen dominating the room, think about hanging a picture frame TV that looks like a piece of art when not in use or hiding it in an antique armoire-turned-entertainment-center.